Trump calls McConnell 'disaster', says GOP needs new leadership - ExBulletin

 Trump calls McConnell ‘disaster’, says GOP needs new leadership

-Former President Donald Trump on Sunday said Senate Minority Leader Mitch McConnell was a “disaster” and the Republican Party was in desperate need of new leadership.
+Former President Donald Trump called Senator Mitch McConnell a “disaster” for clearing the $ 1.2 trillion infrastructure deal, saying Republicans need a new Senate leader.

-During an appearance on Fox News “Sunday Morning Futures” from his Mar-a-Lago resort in Palm Beach, Fla., Trump told host Maria Bartiromo that McConnell had made a mistake in allowing the adoption of President Biden’s bipartisan Senate infrastructure bill.

-TRUMP 2024 TEASE DOES NOT STOP OTHER POTENTIAL HOPES OF WHITE HOUSE GOP TO VISIT FIRST NOMINATION SITES

-“I call it non-infrastructure, not infrastructure.
-It’s only 9% infrastructure,” said the former president.
+“Mitch McConnell is a disaster.
+Republicans must find a new leader.
+Mitch McConnell allowed that to happen.
+The “non-infrastructure” bill, I call it “non-infrastructure”, not infrastructure, “Trump told Fox News’s Maria Bartiromo on” Sunday Morning Futures. “

+Trump said that only 9% of the funds for the bill that passed the Senate by a 69-30 vote in August actually went to infrastructure projects (as defined by infrastructure, spending in the bill for such projects range from 46 percent to 80 percent, according to the Washington Post).

+Donald Trump attacked Senate Minority Leader Mitch McConnell, calling him a “disaster.”
+Jeff Bottari / Zuffa LLC

-“There was no way that should have been adopted.
-It should have been 100% for infrastructure,” he continued.
-“So what’s going on is we had a thing called the debt ceiling, and he could have used it to earn everything, and he chose not to.”
+“There was no way this should have been passed.
+It should have been 100% for infrastructure, ”said the 45th president.

+The infrastructure bill, which allocated funds for bridges, roads, railways and broadband, was the culmination of months of negotiations between Democratic and Republican lawmakers and won eventual backing from McConnell.

+Trump, who has mocked the Kentucky Republican for months, often calling him an “old broken crow,” also criticized the Senate Minority Leader for reaching a compromise with the Democrats to allow them to raise the ceiling on the debt last week and avoid a federal default.

 Sources